wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to delete an animal from the catalog by specifying the animal's index.
-2. AnimalCatalog validates the index and locates the animal in the catalog.
-3. AnimalCatalog deletes the animal from the catalog and displays a success message.
+2AnimalCatalog deletes the animal from the catalog and displays a success message.
     - Use case ends.

 **Extensions:**
-- 2a.
+- 1a.
 The specified index is invalid.
-    - 2a1.
+    - 1a1.
 AnimalCatalog displays an error message indicating an invalid index.
     - Use case ends.

 ---